For Religious Education and Adult Faith Formation:

 - A proposed budget, including non-endowment resources that will support this project.
 If grant funds will be used to pay salaries, indicate how the salaries will be paid after the grant period.

-Applications must be filed by February 6, 2017 for the February 16, 2017 board meeting (NO EXCEPTIONS).
+Applications must be filed by August 7, 2017 for the next meeting (NO EXCEPTIONS).
 If you have questions about the grant application process, contact John Gibson or Julie Enzenberger.